9 GPU hardware features

 Shared memory designators provide a convenient approach to fetch blocks of data from global memory into shared memory of the GPU as well as a mechanism to write back the data.

-As mentioned before in Subsection 2.4.4↑, shared memory is best used whenever possible to relieve stress on the global memory and the most common use is in a memory mapping technique (similar to DMA): a portion of the data is mapped onto the shared memory.
+Subsection 2.4.4↑, shared memory is best used whenever possible to relieve stress on the global memory and the most common use is in a memory mapping technique (similar to DMA): a portion of the data is mapped onto the shared memory.
 Local updates are later to be written back to the global memory.
 Different from a cache is that the layout of the shared memory is fully controlled: each array element is mapped onto a specified array element in the global memory.
 To facilitate the use of shared memory (in particular, the error-prone copying of data from and to shared memory), shared memory designators have been added to Quasar.

-Shared memory designators thus provide a novel complementary technique to the shared() function to allocate and update shared memory.
+shared() function to allocate and update shared memory.
 A shared memory designator is specified using the

 access modifier as follows: